syrin02/msposapp/README.md

 2. Staging (creation of a running, generic, instance from media):

-	Prepare the linux boot volume, combine with added required pieces needed for deployment from managed services for the application installation, run through the build process, then commit to the resulting container.
+	Prepare the linux boot volume, combine with added required pieces needed for deployment from managed services for the application installation, run through the installation process, then commit to the resulting container.